unigrated-solutions/clio-matters-customfield-order-management/README.md

 - **Key Modifiers**: Ctrl and Shift
     - Can be used together while selecting fields
     - Selection based on last field clicked
+- Move selected fields by right clicking a target field and choose to insert above or below

 ![](screenshot.png)